 - Ice packs or cold compresses applied for 20–30 minutes to reduce swelling

-Preventive Measures for Future Pregnancies
+Preventive Steps for Future Pregnancies

 | Measure | Description | Benefits |